Exceptional times demand exceptional people.

 Verity is education advisor to the Global Goals Centre and the international sustainable charity Fashion Revolution.
 She is Director of Bristol Achieve, supporting disadvantaged learners in the city, Trustee to the Darwin Centre for Biology and Medicine and Primary English consultant to Oxford University Press.
 Her research focuses on sustainable futures.

-Harri is Schools and Colleges Manager at the Ellen MacArthur Foundation.
+Harri is the former Schools and Colleges Manager at the Ellen MacArthur Foundation.
 His focus is on curriculum development and capacity building, research into, and the development of, teaching and learning materials.
-Harri began his career teaching English within the UK & internationally.
+Harri began his career teaching English in the UK and overseas.

 With an MSc in Sustainable Development, specialising in sustainable diets and agriculture, Rachel contributes to our Sustainable and Circular Futures offer.
 Having studied at Swansea University, she holds the South Wales coast close to her heart.
 Her pedagogical experience extends to her time as a British Council English teacher in Chile.